Looking for the best sensitivity training programs? Keep on reading then.

 Executive Diversity Services (EDS) provides organizations with a range of training programs designed to help professionals improve their effectiveness by enhancing their cultural competence.
 It also offers customized solutions based on specific needs or industry requirements.

-Pros: EDS has designed its programs with two trainers per course to ensure that every participant receives the appropriate attention and shows how a team can work efficiently together.
+Pros: EDS has designed its programs with two trainers per course to ensure that every participant receives the appropriate attention and shows how a diverse team can work together.

-Cons: Planning and budgeting can be a bit more challenging.
+Cons: Planning and budgeting are a bit more challenging.
 EDS also provides onsite sensitivity training, so you will have to find a location for the workshop.

 If you want to learn about this special course, visit the official site here.